MuySup/ReturnShortsDislike/readme.md

 **2. The dislike is sent using your own session cookies**

 Clicking it sends the same request YouTube's own Dislike button sends, straight from the page using your existing login cookies — no extra tab, no page reload.

----

-###### I noticed this issue and built this project using an LLM help.
-Because I didn't have time and don't know soo much JavaScript.